mercmobily/simpledblayer/README.md

 * `positionField`.
 Defaults to `null` (no positioning).
 The field used by the database engine to keep track of positioning.
 * `positionBase`.
 Defaults to `[]`.
 The list of key fields which will `group` positioning
-* `fetchChildrenByDefault`.
-Defaults to `false`; If true, queries returning records will return children by default.
 * `nested`.
 Defaults to `[]`.
 The 'children' tables for in-table joints.

 # Running queries